On November 15th — what would have been his birthday — I wrote about and remembered my brother, the man the world knew as "Macho Man" Randy Savage.

 Randy Savage and His Struggles Towards the End of His Tenure with the WWF

-Randy actually invited me to his home to listen to his presentation which took an hour!
-He went into detail about every little thing about the feud, what the angles were going to be culminating in a two-year feud at WrestleMania where he would lose to Shawn Michaels in the middle of the ring and retire to the announcers’ table.
+Randy actually invited me to his home to listen to his presentation, which took an hour!
+He went into detail about every little thing about the feud, what the angles were going to be, culminating in a two-year feud at WrestleMania where he would lose to Shawn Michaels in the middle of the ring and retire to the announcers’ table.
 Compare that to the Montreal Screwjob when that was based on selfishness when here he was trying to raise the sport and pass the baton to Shawn Michaels.
-If you remember, Randy passed the baton onto Ricky Steamboat back in 1987 and he passed the baton onto DDP back in 1997.
-He put his shoulders to the mat just like he would have with Shawn Michaels had he been given the chance.
+If you remember, Randy passed the baton onto Ricky Steamboat back in 1987, and he passed the baton onto DDP back in 1997.
+He put his shoulders to the mat just like he would have with Shawn Michaels had he been given a chance.

 The Real Reason Why Randy Savage Went to WCW

-Now Randy was very, very loyal to Vince McMahon because Vince McMahon did a lot for me and him, but when Vince McMahon didn’t stand up against Pat and get this done so Randy could end his career on a high note, not just for himself but for the business, Randy made the phone call to WCW.
+Now Randy was very, very loyal to Vince McMahon because Vince McMahon did a lot for him and me, but when Vince McMahon didn’t stand up against Pat and get this done so Randy could end his career on a high note, not just for himself but for the business, Randy made the phone call to WCW.